Battleground power plays rage as everyday politics go quiet

 While politics have slipped to an afterthought for most Americans behind a toll of mounting coronavirus deaths, lost wages and closed schools, the campaign buzz of a little more than a month ago has silenced.

-A week later, Bay City's St. Patrick's Day parade — the state's largest and a Democratic tradition — was canceled.
-So was the county's Democratic fundraising dinner, to feature Gov. Gretchen Whitmer.
+A week later, Bay City’s St. Patrick’s Day parade — the state’s largest and a Democratic tradition — was canceled.
+So was the county’s Democratic fundraising dinner, which was set to feature Gov. Gretchen Whitmer.

 “I see chatter on social media.
 But as far as activity, it’s pretty much down to nothing,” said Bay County Democratic Chairwoman Karen Tighe.

-Note: This story was first published on April 19, 2020.
-It was updated on April 20, 2020, to correct the timing of Whitmer’s declaration.
-She responded before GOP action, not afterward.
-It also corrects the timing of Republicans’ trimming the emergency order in Michigan.
-Republicans trimmed the emergency order two weeks ago, not last week.